 Suicides, depression, and violence are on the increase in our public schools.

-The school librarian in this link is right on.
 I worked as a professional tutor in the public school system.
-Many very bright hands on learners, and analytical thinkers do not learn from the method now mandated in the public school system.
-The conventional method (workbooks and lectures) don’t work for about 40% of the children.
-Those individuals who don’t learn with this method are treated like they are dumb, and feeling shamed, isolated, or worthless.
-So they were given to me to tutor.
+Many very bright hands on learners, and analytical thinkers do not learn from the “One Size Fits All” method now mandated in the public school system.
+The conventional method (workbooks and lectures) doesn’t work for about 40% of the children.
+Many bright individuals, who don’t learn with this method, are treated like they are dumb.
+As a result, they often feel ashamed, isolated, or worthless.
+Is it any wonder that so many are depressed, and suicidal?

-When Jacob Barnett was 2 years old, he was diagnosed with moderate to severe autism.
-Doctors told his parents that the boy would likely never talk or read and would probably be forever unable to independently manage basic daily activities like tying his shoe laces.
+Jacob Barnett was accurately diagnosed with moderate to severe autism.
+However, doctors told his parents that the boy would likely never talk or read.
+Furthermore, Jacob’s parents were told he would probably never be unable to independently manage basic daily activities like tying his shoe laces.